janani151/PPE_Detection/README.md

 - Use for **interactive demos, image uploads, or webcam snapshots via browser**.
 - Provides a **user-friendly interface** for quick tests.
 - **Note:** Processes only single images or snapshots (not continuous video).
+**Note:** For Streamlit Cloud deployment, MediaPipe-based pose features have been removed due to compatibility issues with Python 3.13.
+The Streamlit app now uses only YOLOv8-based PPE detection.
+If you need pose-based checks, use the local inference script (`inference.py`) with a compatible Python version.

 - Run locally with:
   ```bash
   streamlit run PPE/app.py